ColdNightHour/gdoctoHTML/README.md

 2. Navigate to the tab called ```Add-ons``` where you should see the name (which you chose) of the add-on.
 Hover over it and select start.

-3. Once this is done the add-on will appear as a side-bar, which a default column size of 2.
+3. Once this is done the add-on will appear as a side-bar, with a default column size of 2.

-4. Select your table (that means highlight the whole thing as you would any text) and press translate in the add-on side-bar.
-The HTML will now appear.
+4. Select your table (that means highlight the whole thing as you would any text and press the translate button in the add-on side-bar.
+The HTML should now appear in the text-area.